 Credit Cards

-offers company credit cards for employees who travel frequently as part of their duties, purchase large volumes of goods for use by the company or incur frequent business expenses.
+[insert name] offers company credit cards for employees who travel frequently as part of their duties, purchase large volumes of goods for use by the company or incur frequent business expenses.

 As a rule, corporate credit cards cannot be used to obtain cash advances, bank checks and electronic cash transfers.
 Corporate credit cards may not be used to purchase anything other than the expenses incurred by the employee whose name appears on the credit card.
 The card is not to be used for personal expenses of the employee.

 Misuse of a company credit card will result in the cancellation of the card.
-If the card is used for personal expenses, has the right to recover these expenses from the cardholder.
-All employee cardholders will be required to sign an agreement authorizing to recover any charges incurred for personal reasons through payroll deduction.
+If the card is used for personal expenses, [insert name] has the right to recover these expenses from the cardholder.
+All employee cardholders will be required to sign an agreement authorizing [insert name] to recover any charges incurred for personal reasons through payroll deduction.

 Credit card expenditures must be submitted with original receipts to human resources within [insert number here] days of the statement date.
 Cardholders who do not submit their expenditures within this time frame will be asked to submit them immediately.